7 Points You Should Review,

 The Situation

-Many foundations are established without an active oversight body.
-The foundation board manages the assets, but who oversees the foundation board?
+Many foundations are established without an active supervisory authority.
+The foundation council administers, but who oversees the foundation council?

 Our Approach

-As protector, we personally assume fiduciary oversight of your foundation, with contractually defined rights and obligations under Liechtenstein law.
-We safeguard the interests of the beneficiaries and can intervene in cases of misconduct.
+On request, we assume the protector function and thus the fiduciary oversight of your foundation, with contractually defined rights and duties under Liechtenstein law.
+In this role we safeguard the interests of the beneficiaries and can intervene in case of misconduct.

-Relevant if you have an existing foundation without a protector or are planning to establish a new one.
+Relevant if you have an existing foundation without a protector or are planning a new one.

 06